joetelila/joetelila_/content/authors/admin/_index.md

 highlight_name: true
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+I am a second year masters degree in computer science student at University of Pisa.
+I have experience in statistical programming, data processing, data visualization and applying predictive models.
+I have worked in educational institutions, start-ups and non-profit sectors.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+I recieved my bachelor's degree in computer science from Addis Ababa University in 2017.
+During the course of my academic and career I managed to work on projects that I have listed below, where I learned valuable skills such as time management, team collaboration and making critical decisions.
+Whether working on academic, extracurricular, or professional projects, I apply proven communication, leadership and teamwork skills.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}}[not ready yet] Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.